jsomers/quizdash/README.md

 		- no need to hide leaderboard and such
 		- once the game starts, no new people can enter
-		- what happens to the people who have just finished a dash and want to play it again?
+		- what happens to the people who have just finished a dash and want to play it again? think more carefully about the dash object
+		- multiple independent waiting rooms, each with its own dash object that becomes a game with a list
+		- when the players are ready or the waiting room fills up everyone is redirected to the play url
+		- if you're not on the list and you try to go to the play url, you're bumped into the waiting area

 Show game status (how many waiting, etc.) on quiz partials